FAQ's: Answers to Your Most Common Questions

-Can I reprint Project WILD activities or K-12 Program activities for curriculum I am developing?
+Can I reprint Project WILD activities External Website or K-12 Program activities for curriculum I am developing?

 If your organization would like to include Project WILD activities in materials you are developing, a written request for permission must be submitted to the Project WILD National Office.
 All requests must be received by the Project WILD National Office in writing on organizational letterhead and include the purpose of the request and anticipated number of copies to be distributed.
 Permission to reprint will only be granted by Project WILD based on a thorough review of complete draft of materials submitted with any given request.
 Reprint is limited to no more than three total activities for any individual, organization or group (three total from Project WILD and/or Aquatic).
 Permission will only be granted one time in five years.